 State employees eligible for the health benefits program may enroll in a statewide health plan, regional plan, or if living or working in the Northern Virginia area only, a regional health maintenance organization (HMO).
 Full-time employees pay the employee portion of the total monthly premium, with the state paying the remainder of the cost, and their premiums are deducted from paychecks before taxes are paid.
-For current monthly premiums, visit the DHRM Web site at http://www.dhrm.virginia.gov/hbenefits/employeestoc.html.
-Click on rates.
-Employees can also contact the Human Resources Benefits Section and request the rates.
+For current monthly premiums, visit the DHRM Rates page.
+A side-by-side comparison of available plan features can be found in the current Benefits At-a-Glance.

 Coverage for new employees begins on the first day of the month following the hire date (except for those employees hired on the 1st of the month).
 New employees must make their health insurance elections within 30 days of their date of hire.
+Enrollment in the health plan is done by completing the Health Enrollment Form.
 Changes to health plans may be made outside of the 30-day initial enrollment period; this time is known as Open Enrollment.
 Open Enrollment is usually held in April or May each year, and changes become effective on July 1st.
 In addition to the initial enrollment and Open Enrollment periods, employees may make changes within 60 days of a Qualifying Mid-Year Event (QME).
 Information on what constitutes a QME and what documentation is required can be found at http://www.dhrm.virginia.gov/hbenefits/employeestoc.html.

 The Commonwealth of Virginia offers three plans: COVA Care, COVA HealthAware, and the COVA HDHP (High Deductible Health Plan).
 They are administered on a plan year that begins on July 1 and ends on June 30 of the following year.
 For in-depth descriptions of each plan including optional buy-ups documentation can be found at http://www.dhrm.virginia.gov/hbenefits/employeestoc.html.